TIPS: Packing & Other Stuff

 TRAVEL MEDICAL AND CANCELLATION INSURANCE

 Get some.
 The last thing you want is to find yourself with a huge medical bill because you slipped on some skree on your descent from the SunGate at Machu Picchu.
 Even less adventurous cobblestones can turn an ankle and cause a sprain, so make sure you’re covered.
+Getting the right travel insurance plan is crucial in making sure that you are safe and secure on your travels.
 To read more travel insurance tips, visit our Insurance Tips page, or read the article ‘Living on My Edge’.

 If you enjoyed this, you might like to read more articles on general travel tips and trip planning.